 - 1. Duplicate the page from the previous exercise. - 2.
 Rename the page as "Formatted Line Charts". - 3.
 Remove the Rating from the Small multiples page. - 4.
-Click the Format icon, and then expand the Lines area. - Change the Shape, Line style to Dotted, then Dashed and finally back to Solid.
+Click the Format icon and then expand the Lines area. - 5.
+Change the Line style to Dotted then Dashed

 Notice the difference in the line.